Help us preserve Dixon

 https://dixon-ca.granicus.com/MetaViewer.php?view_id=6&clip_id=1592&meta_id=142495

 Yes they can.
-Please see these resourced for detailed information related to this question.
+Please see the below resources for more detailed information:

 Source: Summary Report to the City Council March 21, 2023